 Keep in mind that if the dog’s owner is found at fault, their insurance company will likely be responsible for the actual compensation—not your loved one.
 Chances are, they will want you to get the money needed to get better and begin to move on from the accident.
 Most of the time, your dog bite lawyer can help you negotiate a fair settlement through the owner’s insurance company so you can put the whole thing behind you.

-Talk to a Dog Bite and Animal Attack Lawyer in Lithonia, GA for Free
+Talk to a Dog Bite Lawyer in Lithonia, GA for Free

-If you have questions about your dog bite case or need help getting the compensation you deserve, call John Foy & Associates.
+If you have questions about your dog bite case or need help getting the compensation you deserve, call the Lithonia dog bite lawyers at John Foy & Associates.
 Over the past 20 years, we have built up a reputation for winning cases all throughout Georgia, including dog bite accidents.
-Plus, it’s risk-free to work with us—we don’t get paid unless we win you money.
+Plus, it’s risk-free to work with us – we don’t get paid unless we win you money.

 Get started today by scheduling a FREE consultation to discuss the details of your case and your options.
-Call us at (404) 400-4000 or contact us online for your FREE consultation now.
+Call us or contact us online for your FREE consultation now.